inhumatesystems/rti-client/README.md

 # Inhumate RTI Client

-This repository contains client libraries for the [Inhumate RTI](https://inhumatesystems.com/products/sboss/) (Runtime Infrastructure).
+This repository contains client libraries for the Inhumate RTI (RunTime Infrastructure), part of the [Inhumate Suite](https://inhumatesystems.com/products/sboss/) for simulation-based operations.

 ## Platforms

+For information on how to get, install, use, build and test the client libraries, please refer to the respective platform implementation linked below:

 * [C++](cpp/)
 * [C#/.NET](dotnet/)